 Her solo, Inside the Whale, toured throughout Europe, Chicago, Los Angeles and at the United Solo Festival on Broadway in NYC, where she was awarded, The Best Multi-Media Solo Award and the United Solo Award.
 The United Solo Award hosted Lagattuta’s solo performance at the United Solo Europe Festival in Warsaw, Poland.

-She is an Academy Member for United Solo, NYC, a member of the New Space Collective in Belgium and a member of San Diego Dance Connect.
-Lagattuta has over 11 years of teaching experience in contemporary dance and yoga.
-She has taught beginners to physically and mentally disabled young adults to university students to the elderly.
-She also completed Stanford's Cultivate Compassion Training (CCT).
-She is passionate about sharing dance practices that empower all types of movers to deepen their relationships with their bodies, communities and their local environments.
+She is an Academy Member for United Solo, NYC, a member of the New Space Collective in Belgium, and an associate member of ISMETA somatic practitioners.
+Lagattuta has over 15 years of teaching experience in contemporary dance and yoga.
+She has taught beginners to physically and mentally uniquely-abled young adults to university students to elders.
+She also has completed Stanford's Cultivate Compassion Training (CCT).
+She is 500 Hour Registered Yoga Teacher, Yin Yoga Certified and Marma (Ayurveda Acupressure) Point Therapy Certified.